 Our affordable therapy service offers individual counselling and psychotherapy for adults (18yrs+) suffering from a range of emotional difficulties, such as:

 - Crisis of identity

 - Learning to relate more easily to others

 - Eating disorders

 - Concerns about sexuality

-Please note that the Minster Centre therapy service does not provide specialist help with drug or alcohol problems or if you currently have a severe mental health problem.
+Please note that the MCPCS does not provide specialist help with drug or alcohol problems or if you currently have a severe mental health problem.